“Constant improvement in quality and safety of radiology, radiotherapy and nuclear medicine through clinical audit”

-QuADRANT aims to promote constant improvement in quality and safety of radiology, radiotherapy and nuclear medicine through the implementation of clinical audit as part of Member States’ healthcare systems.
+QuADRANT aims to promote constant improvement in the quality and safety of radiology, radiotherapy and nuclear medicine through the implementation of clinical audits as part of Member States’ healthcare systems.
 More specifically, the project will

 a) review the status of implementation of clinical audits in the Member States;

-b) identify good practices in Member States and available guidance and resources for clinical audits, at national, European and international level;
+b) identify good practices in Member States and available guidance and resources for clinical audits, at national, European and international levels;

 c) provide further guidance and recommendations on improving the implementation and integration of clinical audits into national healthcare systems;